Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 Simply pick a few of your favorite exercises, set a timer for 2 minutes, and compete!

-Then, if you want, take the competition up a notch by offering reward tickets or purchasing gold medals to the kiddo who completed the most.
+Then, if you want, take the competition up a notch by offering reward tickets or purchasing gold medals for the kiddo who completed the most.

 Such a fun activity, you guys!